cowlicks/scipy-sparse-boolean-spec/scipep.rst

 When a sparse matrix is compared with one of these vector like things, the vector is broadcast such that each column of the matrix is compared with the corresponding element in the vector.
+For a NxM matrix (row major)

++, -, \*, \\

+these are broadcast such that each element in the vector operates each element in the corresponding column of the matrix.

+- ndim = 2, size = (1,M)
+- ndim = 1, size = (M,)
+- length M python lists and tuples

+matrices:
+'''''''''
+Matrix multiplication and element wise multiplication.

+- numpy ndarrays and matrices
+- sparse matrices

+Things here are more idiosyncratic depending on the type of sparse matrix used.

+Developers should prioritize implementing features on

+csc, csr > lil >> all others

+csc and csr are the most full featured.

+complete feature set for a matrix type should include: ...

 With numpy ndarrays or matrices
 '''''''''''''''''''''''''''''''